Log In / Sign Up

 Action Required Deadline (Oregon) Who Must File?

-File Lien (Recording) Within 75 days of the last work or completion All Claimants
+File Lien (Recording) 75 days from last work or completion, whichever is earlier All Claimants

 Serve Copy to Owner Within 20 days of filing the lien All Claimants